sraja13/pointer-to-ct-icp/README.md

 ## Dependencies

-We recommend using [Anaconda3](https://www.anaconda.com/products/individual) to manage your environments.
+Recommend using [Anaconda3](https://www.anaconda.com/products/individual) to manage environments.

 - MacOS: use the command line installer.
 From the terminal, run